 - 1. Only one sample collected. - 2.
-The State and EPA require us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-The date of the last sample collected is as indicated. - 3.
+Only one sample was collected this year.
+90th percentile values were determined using 2016 and 2017 sample data. - 3.
 These results are for informational purposes.
 There are no set standards.
 EPA will use this data to help determine where certain contaminants occur and whether it needs to regulate these contaminants.
 At this time, these contaminants do not have MCLs or MCLGs. - 4.
 After each quarter, a running average is calculated using the preceding 12 months of data.
 The posted amount is the highest running average for the year.

 Note: Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the EPA's Safe Drinking Water Hotline 1-800-426-4791.